turingschool/front-end-curriculum/lessons/module-3/intermediate-react-hooks.md

 ### Custom Hooks to the Rescue

 We've already talked about a few of the built-in hooks that React gives us access to.
-Now let's check out how we can create a custom hook that can fetch data (or do whatever you want) that we might be able to reuse in multiple places.
+Now let's check out how we can create a custom hook that can fetch data (or do whatever you want) that we can reuse in multiple places.

 ```js
 import { useState, useEffect } from 'react'